atilaromero/cwm_py/cwm_py_README.md

     drwxrwxr-x 26 atila.alr atila.alr 12288 Mai 17 17:54 swap
     """ .

-To "install" the extension, it should suffice to put cwm_py.py in the cwm.py folder.
+To "install" the extension, it should suffice to put cwm_py in the cwm folder.
-Then, to use it, call cwm_py.py like you would call cwm.
+Then, to use it, call cwm_py like you would call cwm.
 Internally, all the extension does is to monkeypatch an internal function (so it understand "python://" URI) and then pass the ball to cwm.